 Plus, you’ll be eligible to participate in the Discover it Cash Back rewards program.
 Upon enrollment each quarter, you’ll earn 5% cash back on quarterly rotating categories such as gas stations, Lyft and Uber, and Amazon, for up to $1,500 in purchases per quarter; 1% cash back on all other purchases; and Discover will match all the cash you earn during your first year as a cardholder.

-Discover it Cash Back is an excellent cash back card — it was named one of Bankrate’s Best Cash Back Credit Cards of 2019 — and the fact that it’s a great balance transfer card is like a bonus on top of your Cashback Match.
+Discover it Cash Back is an excellent cash back card — it was named one of Bankrate’s best zero interest credit card — and the fact that it’s a great balance transfer card is like a bonus on top of your Cashback Match.

 Is a balance transfer worth it?